department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/2022-appts-list-usability/research-plan.md

   -Modality?
   -VA vs CC?

 -Do the type of care and provider name make sense in the list?

 -Does “Pending” and “Past” language make sense?
   -Are Pending and Past appointments easy to navigate to?

 -Are the details pages easy to navigate to?

 -Can participants easily understand modality meaning - do they understand where they need to be?
   -On the list
   -On the details page
-  -Separate from everything else - icon, label, instructions -Do Veterans need a physical print “button”?
+  -Separate from everything else - icon, label, instructions

+-Do Veterans need a physical print “button”?

 -Is the “start scheduling” action link easily discoverable?

 -What would Veterans do next after viewing their appts in the list?

-Evaluate usability and value of the health apartment side navigation.
+**2. Evaluate usability and value of the health apartment side navigation.**

-Is the side nav discoverable?
+-Is the side nav discoverable?
-Do the navigation options on the sidenav make sense?
+  -Do the navigation options on the sidenav make sense?
-Do the navigation options on the sidenav seem helpful?
+  -Do the navigation options on the sidenav seem helpful?

-Test a concept for changes to the appointments details page.
+**3. Test a concept for changes to the appointments details page.**

-Is the information on the details pages:
+-Is the information on the details pages:
-Easy to understand?
+  -Easy to understand?
-Easy to scan?
+  -Easy to scan?

-Does the back button on the details page make sense?
+-Does the back button on the details page make sense?

-### Hypotheses

-The appointments list will:
--   Provide clear, valuable information
--   Be easy to navigate

-The details pages will:
--   Provide clear, valuable information.
--   Be easy to navigate.

 Method